 In this installation, we will use the DVD file which is around 4gb and you can burn it on USB with the help of Etcher or any other tool.
 I am using VMware in this installation.

 After booting up your system, you will see this and then press enter –

 Next, we will select Option 1 to install the installer.
-Option 2 checks the error before starting installer –
+Option 2 checks the error before starting the installer –

 After that, you will be presented the Anaconda installer which is used in Red Hat based disros such as Fedora, Qubes, Scientific Linux.

-Most of the times we will use default options unless you know what you are doing.
+Most of the time we will use default options unless you know what you are doing.
 These options can be changed later after installation.
 In language will select English (US) and also the Keyboard.

 You can select the time zone according to your choice.
 Security policy can be selected of your choice which is included in new ISO files.

 The reason they are included by RedHat is explained here.
 (Configuring and applying scap policies during installation).
 If you don’t know about it, can select the first one.

 Then you will have to specify installation which can be local media such as DVD or USB and can be network installation.
 Here we are using USB.
 After that, we have to select a software selection to decide what we want to install.
 We can install a basic server with no GUI and also can select with Gnome 3 or KDE installations.